bryntum/chronograph/src/guides/BasicFeatures.md

 The computations for some fields may be expensive and not actually needed in every transaction.
 We would like to compute such fields only at the time when their value is actually needed.

 We will call such fields - "lazy" and all the other - "strict".
-The lazyness of the field is defined with its [[Field.lazy]] config:
+The lazyness of the field is defined with its [[Field.lazy|lazy]] config:

 ```ts
 class SomeClass extends Entity.mix(Base) {